 - Don’t forget named spare clothes, including socks for your child (wee travels down south quickly!!)

 - Read the books, help with the homework, return the slips – If you are finding it hard to do any of these bits just speak to your child’s teacher.
 They are there to help and support you too.

 - Your child will bring home a lot of what-looks-like rubbish.
 They will probably run at you with it, holding it high with pride.
 Although to you, this looks like half an egg carton with a loo roll stuck to the top, to them it is a work of art, it is time, it is imagination, it is hard work, it is precious.
 Many times I’ve heard parents say ‘oh, we don’t really want to take that do we?‘ or even straight out ‘we’re not taking that home.’
 On other occasions, I’ve seen parents take bits straight from little hands and into the bin because yes, who really wants an egg carton with a loo roll stuck to the top of it taking pride of place on the mantelpiece?
 But please please, keep it (even just for a day) to celebrate their efforts.
 It means more to them than we know.
 Process is everything in Nursery and Reception.

-- Don’t be on your phone when you drop off or pick up (just don’t.)
+- Don’t be on your phone when you drop off or pick up (just don’t do it.)

 - Likewise, you will probably want to get a photo of your babe on their first day for you to keep (sob over once you drop them off.)
 Try keep snaps to a minimum.
 You don’t want them to feel too much pressure or overwhelmed.
 A few pictures is great, but constant videos of them walking to school and then pictures at every corner on the way and with every family member might be a little ott for them to comprehend.